 For higher levels of need, schools should have arrangements in place to draw on more specialised assessments from external agencies and professionals.
 These assessments will support the school's application for top-up funding from the local authority.
-The school follows the procedure for top-up funding application stipulated by the local authority in which the child lives.
-For the vast majority of local authorities this process is completed during the finalising of an Education Health Care Plan.
+The school follows the procedure for top-up funding application stipulated by the local authority in which the child lives by finalisation of an Education Health Care Plan.

-6. Education, Health Care Plan (EHCP)
+10. Education, Health Care Plan (ECHP)

-The school will make a request for statutory assessment in cases where the parent consents to the school making the request and if it is reasonably likely that the local authority threshold for creating an EHCP will be met.
-This will be led by the member of the Inclusion team in conjunction with the parents / carers and other specialist services following the legal assessment procedures outlined in the SEND Code of Practice and following the procedures of the local authority.
+The school will make a request for statutory assessment in cases where the parent consents to the school making the request and if it is reasonably likely that the local authority threshold for creating an Education Health Care Plan will be met.
+This will be led by the SENCo in conjunction with the parents/carers and other specialist services following the legal assessment procedures outlined in the Special Educational Needs Code of Practice and following the procedures of the Local Authority.

-The school also respects the right of parents to request a statutory assessment for an EHCP.
-The school will support and assist parents with a request for statutory assessment if it is reasonably likely that the local authority threshold for creating an EHCP will be met.
+The school also respects the right of parents to request a statutory assessment for an Education Health Care Plan.
+The school will support and assist parents with a request for statutory if it is reasonably likely that the local authority threshold for creating an Education Health Care Plan will be met.